In the Wilderness

 of myrtle leaves.
 All paths are thinking about summer grass.

-Grey, dusty gravel roads and iron-infused stones in creeks cross
+Gray, dusty gravel roads and iron-infused stones in creeks cross

 winding canyon floral greens to home.
 Open doors have music

-Rhodendran dreams and huckleberry hopes unhook
+Rhododendron dreams and huckleberry hopes unhook from holes,

-from holes, rocks behind mosses, and new bark
+rocks behind mosses, and new bark over old winter storm scars.

-and half-drunken bottles of hard cider in the afternoon sun swing
+Full pitchers of iced tea and half-drunken bottles of hard cider

-amber streams of light on the hinges of our family reunion
+cast late afternoon, amber streams of light through the hinges

-and potluck memories.
-Fall out of an inner tube on an incoming tide,
+of an inner tube on an incoming tide, knock over a split-rail fence

-of the old apple tree and slightly beyond the year’s suffering and loss.
+apple tree and slightly beyond the year’s suffering and loss.

 Next